Home > Resources > Resources: Activities

 Canadian Organic Growers Library

-The Canadian Organic Growers operates a lending library for members.
-A list of holdings is available as a 36-page PDF document.
+The Canadian Organic Growers operates a lending library for the Canadian public.
+The library catalogue is available online.

 Greenbacks from Green Roofs: Forging a New Industry in Canada